-Unpaid positions are available during the fall, spring and summer semesters.
-Students must be able to work at least 15 hours per week in the fall and spring semesters.
-During the summer, students must be available to work a minimum of 21 hours.
-Students are encouraged to receive course credit for the experience.
+Positions are available during the summer, fall, and spring semesters.
+Students must be able to work a minimum of 10 hours per week up to a maximum of 19 hours per week.
+Internship positions are paid ($25/hour) and students are encouraged to receive course credit for their experience.

-Areas of focus available will change from semester to semester, but may include:
+Areas of focus for internship opportunities will vary but may include:

 How to Apply

 Two positions currently open for a typical term of 12 weeks with extension possible.